jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 For those unfamiliar with using Qt Creator for development, there is some excellent documentation available [here](http://doc.qt.io/qtcreator/index.html).

-Alternatively, those that are more comfortable using command line tools can use QMake, the manual for which is available [here](http://doc.qt.io/qt-5.4/qmake-manual.html).
+Alternatively, those that are more comfortable using command line tools can use *QMake*, the manual for which is available [here](http://doc.qt.io/qt-5.4/qmake-manual.html). *QMake* projects (like JASP) are typically built in two steps; first *QMake* is called, which generates a Makefile for *Make*, and then *Make* is called with this generated Makefile.

-Once the build process is configured, JASP will require several dependencies.
-We recommend that you begin the build process (creating the necessary output directories), wait for the build process to fail from a lack of dependencies, copy the appropriate dependencies into place, and then restart the build process.
+We recommend building JASP in a separate directory to it's source directory.
+This can be achieved by calling *QMake* in a separate directory to the source, for example we might create a separate directory beside the *jasp-desktop* directory (perhaps called *jasp-build*), and then from this directory call:

+    qmake ../jasp-desktop/JASP.pro
+    make

+This generates the Makefile in the *jasp-build* directory, and all resulting object files and executables will be output to this directory.

+JASP requires several dependencies which are documented below.

 JASP depends on: